kevinmtrowbridge/gr-tpms-linari/README.md

 # Installing prerequestives

-1) install fftw
+1. install fftw

 brew install fftw

-1) gnuradio
+2. gnuradio

 brew install gnuradio

-1) install rtl-sdr
+3. install rtl-sdr

 These instructions pretty much just worked: https://gist.github.com/jheasly/9477732

-1) gr-osmosdr
+4. gr-osmosdr

-I initially was able to install this with brew, but I came back and installed it from source ...
+I initially was able to install this with brew, but I came back and installed it from source ... see Git repo and instructions here: https://github.com/osmocom/gr-osmosdr
 I also had to `pip install Cheetah` ...

-1) crcmod
+5. crcmod

 pip install crcmod